Tufted Puffin. Photo: John Schoen

-From the icy, bountiful waters of the Arctic Ocean to the misty, salmon-rich rainforests of the Tongass National Forest, Audubon Alaska works to conserve the spectacular birds and wildlife—and their habitats—of the Great Land to ensure their place for future generations.
-We employ science and cutting-edge mapping technology to drive our conservation priorities, with an emphasis on public lands and waters.
 Millions of birds flock to Alaska each spring from around the globe, making this a crucial place for birds worldwide.
+From the icy, bountiful waters of the Arctic Ocean to the misty, salmon-rich rainforests of the Tongass National Forest, Audubon Alaska works to conserve Alaska's spectacular birds and other wildlife—and their habitats— to ensure their place for future generations.
+We employ science and state-of-the-art mapping technology to drive our conservation priorities, with an emphasis on public lands and waters.